 For example, you see an addict in the corner of an alley, and you say: shame on him, look what he’s done to himself?” so does it change anything?
 There are a dozen judgments like this in your family, work place and with friends.

-2- Ask questions
+2- Ask questions before you judge others

 The second way to stop judging is to ask questions to be sure before we say anything.